 Frozen Apple and Carrot Treats

 Puree the ingredients using a blender to form a smooth consistency, then pour the mixture into an ice cube tray and freeze until set.

 * Remember that treats should be fed as part of a balanced diet and supervise your dog when feeding. *

 11. Easy to Make Dog Toys

-This is the pawfect opportunity to get a new use out of old clothes and to give your dog a new toy they’ll be tail-waggingly happy to play with.
-Here’s 5 creative ways to re-fur-shion those old t-shirts of yours!
+This is the pawfect opportunity to get new use out of old clothes and to give your dog a new toy they’ll be tail-waggingly happy to play with.
+Here are 5 creative ways to re-fur-shion those old t-shirts of yours!

 We hope you have lots of fun trying out these indoor activities on rainy days with your dog!

 Amongst all the fun, don’t forget to relax and put your feet up too.
 When it’s raining, it’s the pawfect time to chill out and pawhaps even do some retail therapy.